Contact the College's Information Call Center at 704.330.2722 or

-In 1963, the North Carolina General Assembly passed the Community college Bill.
-Opening as a fully integrated institution, Central Piedmont Community College combined the programs of the Central Industrial Education Center (CIEC) on Elizabeth Avenue and Mecklenburg College on Beatties Ford Road.
-The College sold its property on Beatties Ford Road and developed a campus around the old Central High School complex located at Elizabeth Avenue and Kings Drive.
-As the College acquired surrounding property, demolished buildings and closed streets, the original 3.94 acres expanded into a beautiful, tree shaded, 31-acre Central Campus.
-This campus, the largest in the College’s multi-campus system, serves more than 25,000 students annually.
-Central Campus is the site location for the Advanced Technologies Center, Levine Information Technology Building, Pease Auditorium, the Christa and Reece A. Overcash Academic and Performing Arts Center, which houses the Dale F. Halton Theater, the Bank of America Center for Military Veterans and Families and many other facilities.
-Recent renovations and newly completed buildings include the Elizabeth Classroom Building, housing the Math Emporium, the Giles Building with new science labs and the Allen Tate Clock Tower.
+In 1963, the North Carolina General Assembly passed the community college bill.
+Opening as a fully integrated institution, Central Piedmont combined the programs of the Central Industrial Education Center (CIEC) on Elizabeth Avenue and Mecklenburg College on Beatties Ford Road.
+The college sold its property on Beatties Ford Road and developed a campus around the old Central High School complex located at Elizabeth Avenue and Kings Drive.
+As the college acquired surrounding property, demolished buildings and closed streets, the original 3.94 acres expanded into a beautiful, tree shaded, 31-acre Central Campus.
+This campus, the largest in the college’s multi-campus system, serves more than 25,000 students annually.
+Central Campus is the site location for the Advanced Technologies Center, Health Careers Building, the Phillip L. Van Every Culinary Arts Building, Levine Information Technology Building, the Library, the North Classroom Building for College and Career Readiness, the Christa and Reece A. Overcash Academic and Performing Arts Center, which houses the Dale F. Halton Theater, and Student Life programs.
+The Central High Building houses the majority of Enrollment and Student Services including, Cashiering, Counseling, Disability, Testing, the Graduation Office, and the Bank of America Center for Military Veterans and Families.

 High Schools Near the Campus